britkenko/PacCo-Reservoir/prana_log/prana_mimicry_integration.md

     mimicry_results = []

     for pattern in energy_patterns:
-        # Mimic the pattern 3 times for ownership
+        # Mimic the pattern 3 times for my memory
         for rep in range(3):
             result = cfm.mimic_prana_pattern(pattern)
             mimicry_results.append(result)